 The poster author must register for the conference and pay a poster fee of $50 (included on the registration form).
 All e-posters must be submitted online once the submission portal opens.
 If your poster is not selected for display in the poster hall, FSP will provide a refund of this fee.
 Please add @flpath.org to your email "safe senders" or whitelist to ensure you receive important notifications from FSP.

-New this year, residents and fellows are invited to submit their poster to be considered for an oral podium presentation to take place on Saturday, February 15 during a designated session on the conference agenda.
-If you wish to be considered for an oral podium presentation, you can indicate this on the conference registration form.
-If selected for an oral podium presentation, you must commit to attending and presenting at the conference.
+New this year, residents and fellows are invited to submit their poster to be considered for an oral platform presentation to take place on Saturday, February 15 during a designated session on the conference agenda.
+Platform presentations are an opportunity to present your research and highlight key elements that are unique or novel and contribute new knowledge to pathology.
+The platform presentations will be ten minutes in length including time for questions from the audience.
+Presenting your research to an audience of 250+ pathologists in attendance will be an invaluable speaking opportunity and an excellent addition to your CV.
+If you wish to be considered for an platform presentation, you can indicate this on the conference registration form.
+If selected for a platform presentation, you must commit to attending and presenting at the conference.
 Please note this is a separate event from the Poster Competition.
 You will still be required to present your poster as part of this competition.

 Poster Submission Deadline

 The deadline has been extended to Friday January 17, 2020 at 5:00 pm ET

 Poster Submission Instructions

 Please read through the submission instructions below before preparing your poster:

 You must create your poster in a PowerPoint slide.
 There are 2 templates you can choose from.
 Plesae see the "E-poster Resources" section below for available templates, upload instructions, and FAQs.

 Poster entries can only be accepted electronically and must adhere to the following guidelines: